 No, after billing starts there is not a way to change the billing date.

-Digium Cloud Services does not provide paper bills.
-Invoices are emailed to your email address on file and are also available in your Customer Portal at my.digiumcloud.com.
-Invoices are available the day following your normal billing date.
+Digium Cloud Services does not provide paper invoices.
+Invoice notifications are emailed to your email address on file.
+This email notifies you that an invoice is now available.
+Invoices are available for viewing or download via our Cloud Customer Portal at my.digiumcloud.com.

 Please contact our Customer Success team at 256.428.6175 or [email protected].